 An information guide for potential new buyers is handy for review.
 This document will explain what the forest service wants you to know about buying and owning a cabin on leased land.

 The forest service summer home program began in 1914 so the program has been in existence a long time.
 A future purchaser needs to read the forest service use permit, which is transferred to a new owner upon a sale.
 The permit lists the rules and regulations of ownership similar to a homeowners association.

 The new lease/forest service use permit , a twenty year permit, and lease fee went into effect January 1, 2009.
-Lease fees are increasing and will eventually be between $1,800 to $2700 range depending upon their locations.
+Lease fees are increasing and are currently between $1,800 to $2800 range depending upon their locations.
 Homeowner groups are working on getting these fees stabilized or reduced.
 More info may be found at the Oregon Forest Homeowner's Association.

 Any questions concerning the permit, regulations, and interpretation of rules should be addressed to Fran Lanagan at the Zig Zag Ranger Station at 503-622-2031.
 You may receive a quicker response by emailing Fran Lanagan at email@example.com

 Are you ready to purchase of a forest service cabin?
 You’ve come to the right place.
 This has been a specialty for over 29 years.